goenning/goenning/_posts/2014-06-13-connecting-the-world-to-sap-with-rfc.md

 tags: [sap, abap, rfc]
 ---

 RFC is the standard interface of communication between SAP systems.
 It is through this protocol that data are exchanged between different environments.
-To make this work it is necessary to configure what is know as `RFC Destination` at `SM59` transaction.
-To create a new destination it is necessary to input technical configuration and a name.
+To make this work it is necessary to configure what is know as `RFC Destination`.
+A new destination can be created at `SM59` transaction, where we input technical configuration and a public name.
 This name is used when we need to call a function in a remote SAP system.

 ```abap
 REPORT zrfc_dest.